 unruptured aneurysm and your condition is otherwise stable, you may be able to go

-home a day or two after the procedure.
+home a day or 2 after the procedure.

 You will remain flat in bed for as long as 12 to 24 hours after the procedure.
 A nurse

 will monitor your vital signs, nervous system signs, the insertion site, and circulation

 You may be given pain medicine for pain or discomfort from the procedure or from having

 to lie flat and still for a long period.